jogios/Sketcher/README.txt

 Features:
 * 11 brushes
-* saving to SD
+* save to SD
 * share by e-mail, MMS, etc.

 Thanks to:

-* mrdoob - the author of original Harmony procedural drawing tool
+* Jakub Netza - application design
 * Michael Crombeen - translation to French
 * Scott - translation to Korean
+* mrdoob - the author of original Harmony procedural drawing tool